beep-projects/VASpberryPi/README.md

 <sup>\[[Back to Contents](#contents)\]</sup>

-There is nothing implemented for updating the code of the Greenbone Community Edition.
-I will think about that, once a new version is available.
+There is nothing implemented for updating the code of the Greenbone Community Edition and you have to do it manually.
+For updating OpenVAS, you should follow [Updating to Newer Releases](https://greenbone.github.io/docs/latest/22.4/source-build/workflows.html#updating-to-newer-releases).

-The one thing you can do at the moment is [Updating and Upgrading Raspberry Pi OS](https://www.raspberrypi.com/documentation/computers/os.html#updating-and-upgrading-raspberry-pi-os).
+If you want to have the system running for a while, you should also follow [Updating and Upgrading Raspberry Pi OS](https://www.raspberrypi.com/documentation/computers/os.html#updating-and-upgrading-raspberry-pi-os).

 ## Contribute